 MASTER_TLS_VERSIONoption specifies the encryption protocols permitted by the slave for the replication connection.
 The format is like that for the

-tls_versionsystem variable, with one or more protocol names separated by commas.
+tls_versionsystem variable, with one or more comma-separated protocol versions.
 The protocols and ciphers that you can use in these lists depend on the SSL library used to compile MySQL.
-For information about the formats and permitted values, see Encrypted Connection Protocols and Ciphers.
+For information about the formats and permitted values, see Encrypted Connection TLS Protocols and Ciphers.

 After the master information has been updated, start the slave replication process: